 - Cognitive therapy to restore language creation abilities

 - Speech therapy to retrain the speech organs to work correctly

 - Use of medications that make the brain more receptive to therapy

 - Job and career changes, if necessary

 - Inability to collect wages while recovering

-Fortunately, compensation may be available to cover the full range of medical costs, from direct treatments to long-term rehabilitation, when another person caused the traumatic brain injury responsible for the loss of language.
+Fortunately, compensation may cover the full medical costs, from direct treatments to long-term rehabilitation, when another person caused the traumatic brain injury responsible for language loss.